Charlotte of Belgium: Return to Belgium

-Upon her arrival in Belgium, Charlotte resided until 8 October 1867 in the Pavilion de Tervueren near Brussels, which was built by Charles Vander Straeten for King William II of the Netherlands.
+Upon her arrival in Belgium, Charlotte resided until 8 October 1867 in the Pavilion of Tervuren near Brussels, which was built by Charles Vander Straeten for King William II of the Netherlands.
 The residence, however, was insufficiently furnished and poorly heated in the winter.
 She therefore joined King Leopold II and Queen Marie Henriette at the Palace of Laeken, where she moved into the former apartments of her brothers.
 When Charlotte finally learned, in January 1868, of the execution of her husband six months prior, she was shattered.
 In a set of nearly 400 letters found in 1995 (mainly intended for a French officer whom she had met in Mexico, Charles Loysel), she declares herself "dead" at the fall of the Mexican Empire.
 These letters by their number and their length (sometimes up to twenty pages) also offer the testimony of her daily life punctuated by paranoia attacks and the treatment given to her.
 (Note: Among the care provided, the press mentions "a treatment by electricity" adding: "This wonderful agent, who has not said his last word, gains every day new success in the cure of mental ailments and especially of lypemania".)

 Charlotte's two adopted sons, the Princes of Iturbide, followed her to Belgium, but later both were sent to study in England.
 Agustín de Iturbide y Green later emigrated to the United States, while Salvador de Iturbide y de Marzán remained in Europe.
 (Note: Agustín died in Washington, D.C. on 3 March 1925, and Salvador died in Ajaccio, Corsica on 26 February 1895.)
-In May 1869, Charlotte left the Palace of Laeken to return to the Pavilion de Tervueren, where 37 people were assigned to her service.
+In May 1869, Charlotte left the Palace of Laeken to return to the Pavilion of Tervuren, where 37 people were assigned to her service.
 She continued a passionate worship of her late husband's memory, collecting everything that had belonged to him.
-After the Pavilion de Tervueren was destroyed by a fire on 2 March 1879 (which Charlotte was paradoxically delighted by), she resided permanently at Bouchout Castle in Meise (not far from the Palace of Laeken), which her brother, King Leopold II, acquired for her.
+After the Pavilion of Tervuren was destroyed by a fire on 2 March 1879 (which Charlotte was paradoxically delighted by), she resided permanently at Bouchout Castle in Meise (not far from the Palace of Laeken), which her brother, King Leopold II, acquired for her.
 In the final years of his life, the King diligently supervised the care of his sister.
 The Dowager Empress of Mexico wrote notes of profound gratitude for the care she received from her brother and nephews.